cheahjs/Chest-Control/README.md

 _/cunset_ - Removes protection of chest

-_/rchest_ - Sets region share on chest - everyone who can build in region can open chest, they cannot destroy it
+_/rchest_ - Sets region share on chest - everyone who can build in region can open chest, they can't destroy it

 _/clock_ _password_ - Sets password on chest - you can use _/clock_ _remove_ to disable password